RasaHQ/rasa/docs/debugging.rst

 want to go and improve your NLU model.

 If any slots are set, those will show up in line ``6``. and in lines ``9-11`` we can see which policy was used to predict the next action.
-If this exact story was already in the training data and the :class:`MemoizationPolicy` is part of the ensemble, this will be used to predict the next action with probability 1.
+If this exact story was already in the training data and the ``MemoizationPolicy`` is part of the ensemble, this will be used to predict the next action with probability 1.

 If all the slot and NLU information is correct but the wrong action is still predicted, you should check which policy was used to make the prediction.
-If the prediction came from the :class:`MemoizationPolicy`, then there is an error in your stories.
-If a probabilistic policy like the :class:`KerasPolicy` was used, then your model just made a prediction that wasn't right.
+If the prediction came from the ``MemoizationPolicy``, then there is an error in your stories.
+If a probabilistic policy like the ``KerasPolicy`` was used, then your model just made a prediction that wasn't right.
 In that case it is a good idea to run the bot with interactive learning switched on so you can create the relevant stories to add to your training data.